 Next steps

-We will continue to engage with local councils, community groups and technical consultees, and you can continue to get in touch via our communication channels, which can be found at the bottom of this page.
+We will continue to engage with local councils, community groups and technical consultees, and you can get in touch via our communication channels, which can be found at the bottom of this page.

 Contributing to climate targets and decarbonising our electricity supply